orkes-io/docs/docs/templates/examples/video-processing.md

 ## Setting up Workers
 The workers that power these workflows can be found in the [orkesworkers](https://github.com/orkes-io/orkesworkers) GitHub repository.
 There are 2 workers used here:

-1. video_recipes_prefork: This worker takes the input parameters and creates all the parameters required for the dynamic forks, i.e; the number of forks to be created and the parameters for each of the forks.
+1. video_recipes_prefork: This worker takes the input parameters and creates all the parameters required for the dynamic forks, i.e., the number of forks to be created and the parameters for each of the forks.
 2. video_recipes: This worker takes the inputs and (in the 2 examples below) either transcodes or adds a watermark to the video.

 :::note